MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 Azure-like fault domains and availability sets can be configured in a cluster set.
 This is beneficial for initial VM placements and migrations between clusters.

-The example below has four clusters in the cluster set.
+The example below has four clusters in a cluster set.
 Within the set, one fault domain is created with two of the clusters and a second fault domain is created with the other two clusters.
 These two fault domains comprise the availability set.

 In the example below, CLUSTER1 and CLUSTER2 are in the fault domain **FD1** and CLUSTER3 and CLUSTER4 are in the fault domain **FD2**.
 The availability set is **CSMASTER-AS**.